On infinitesimal contraction analysis for hybrid systems: Main result

-\begin{example} A common special class of hybrid systems for which Proposition \ref{prop:main} is applicable is the class of \emph{piecewise--smooth systems} for which the flow is continuous but is governed by a vector field that is only piecewise--smooth.
+\begin{example} A common special class of hybrid systems for which Proposition \ref{prop:main} is applicable is the class of \emph{piecewise-smooth systems} for which the flow is continuous but is governed by a vector field that is only piecewise-smooth.
 Contraction of such systems has been previously analyzed in \cite{Fiore:2016fj}.
 In this example, we show how Theorem \ref{thm:main} and Proposition \ref{prop:main} apply to such systems and compare to results reported in \cite{Fiore:2016fj}.